GWeindel/gweindel.github.io-src/content/posts/lectures_mixedmodels.md

 __Content of the course__ :

 __Module 1__
-The first module is dedicated to linear models both in the perspective of a reminder and of extending students knowledge with what can be done using linear models (prediction, factor recoding, etc.)
+The first module is dedicated to linear models both as a reminder and to extend students knowledge on what can be done using linear models (prediction, factor recoding, etc.)

 The presentation can be found [here](https://gweindel.github.io/lecture_mixed_models_AMU_2021/Module_1.slides.html) (best to open in a separate tab)